A Transformer and Prototype-based Interpretable Model for Contextual Sarcasm Detection: Results Discussion

 \subsection{Case Study for Explanations}

-To compare the explanation with post-hoc methods for LM encoders, we computed SHAP values for the prediction of the RoBERTa-large baseline model.
-As Figure \ref{fig:shap} shows, the blue color highlights words that have negative weights while the pink color highlights the positive.
-The color's transparency indicates the word's impact on the prediction, with darker shades signifying greater importance.
-For the two cases we show here, both their labels are sarcastic.
-In case 1, there is a sentiment word ``well'' in the comment as a cue for sarcasm.
-The dark pink indicates that SHAP can catch it and assign a large important score contribution.
-However in case 2, since there is a lack of strong sentiment words, SHAP assigns positive importance scores to a distribution of words, making the explanation less intuitive for human readers.

 In Table \ref{fig:case}, we present trained semantic prototypes after projection and the distance score between prototypes and the input comment.
-The prototypes exhibit a similar topic as the input text, and the keywords are highlighted in yellow by humans for easy illustration.
+The prototypes exhibit a similar topic as the input text, and the keywords are highlighted in yellow by humans for easy illustration (The highlighted words in Table \ref{fig:case} were only meant for reader guidance to aid comparison).
 For instance, in Case 1, the SBERT prototypes consist of comments skeptical of the efficacy of specific government regulations on cigarettes, and drugs, showing significant overlap with the input comments—a pattern that is also observed in Case 2.
 Our case study demonstrates that prototype-based models provide more intuitive and human-readable explanations for sarcasm than analyzing a distribution of scores, especially in the absence of strong sarcasm cue words.

 When comparing the explanations generated by SBERT and RoBERTa, we did not see a significant difference between them, indicating that although, unlike SBERT, RoBERTa is not additionally trained to represent semantic similarity, it still works well with the prototype structure.